rkuma183/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 {% include _toc.html %}

-This article provides an overview of use Microsoft's Machine / Deep Learning capabilities running on the Azure cloud.
+This article provides an overview of use Microsoft's AI (Artificial Intelligence) offering, which include Machine / Deep Learning capabilities running on the Azure cloud.

 ## History